emipa606/LordoftheRimsTheThirdAge/README.md

 - This is an unofficial port
 - This will be removed when/if Jecrell comes back
 - Added an option to disable the limit of technology, to replace the mod: Lord of the Rims - Unlimited
-- Added support for Combat Extended
+- [strike]Added support for Combat Extended[/strike] No longer updated
 - Added support for https://steamcommunity.com/sharedfiles/filedetails/?id=2574489704]Simple FX: Smoke

 ![Image](https://i.imgur.com/pufA0kM.png)